magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/oauth-2-support.md

 Here are the details of other properties:

 - **Allow user creation**.
-If this option is **enable**, then in case, the user account does not exist in the ThingsBoard yet, it will be created.
+If this option is **enable**, then in case, the user account does not exist in the IoT Hub yet, it will be created.
-If this option is **disable**, the user will get access denied error, in case, he tries to log in with an external OAuth 2.0 provider, but there is no user on ThingsBoard with those credentials.
+If this option is **disable**, the user will get access denied error, in case, he tries to log in with an external OAuth 2.0 provider, but there is no user on IoT Hub with those credentials.

 - **Email attribute key**.
-This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user email property.
+This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as IoT Hub user email property.

-- **First name attribute key**. - This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user first name property.
+- **First name attribute key**. - This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as IoT Hub user first name property.

-- **Last name attribute key**. - This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as ThingsBoard user surname property.
+- **Last name attribute key**. - This is the key to the attributes from the external OAuth 2.0 user info that is going to be used as IoT Hub user surname property.

 - **Tenant name strategy**. - this option specifies which tenant is going to be chosen for creating the user.
 A basic mapper provides three possible options strategy for a generating Tenant name from an external user info object - *domain*, *email*, or *custom*:
      - **DOMAIN** - the name of the Tenant will be extracted as the domain from the email of the user;